 When you visit the Poconos, take a short road trip and search out some of our local feathered friends.
-With the help of the Eagle Institute and Delaware Highlands Conservancy, you’ll have a wonderful time.
+With the help of the Delaware Highlands Conservancy, you’ll have a wonderful time.
 When you’re looking for more intriguing, fun, or educational activities to pursue, turn to our Complimentary Vacation Guide.
 This comprehensive guide gives you access to some of the best ways to experience our area in a few clicks!
 It is a compilation of the area’s best outdoor recreation, arts venues, restaurants, and events in one convenient document.
 Make planning your Poconos vacation easy when you download this free resource today!

 Eagle Watching in the Poconos

 Many visitors come to the Northeast hoping to catch a glimpse of an impressive eagle in flight.
 Are you planning to watch for eagles on your own?
 The Delaware Highlands Conservancy offers a few guidelines that will help you have a productive trip.
 When you start your tour at their field office, you can pose questions to experienced guides before you go.
 View their educational video before you venture out and find out where eagles have been spotted most recently.
 You can also pick up free maps and other resources.
 You can also view and download their map before your trip.

 Eagle tours are a great way to get started.
 These guided tours will take you to the best sites for eagle watching in the area, and divulge important information about the way the birds live.
 Check the Delaware Highland Conservancy’s events calendar for dates, times, tour descriptions, and other relevant information.

 Eagle Watching 101

 Whether you choose to take a guided tour or to venture out on your own, make sure you’re aware of the best practices for eagle watching.
 These guidelines help make the experience safe and less intrusive for the eagles, who can sometimes be stressed by the presence of human beings.